 The sewer tube’s mouth was small while the grid is stiff and dense; therefore, the mission to go into the tube to cut the grid was horrified since the tube was filled with garbage, toilet’s waste and clinics stinky bandage.

-- On the Xmas night of 1954, 17 prisoners broke out of the prison.
+- On the Christmas night in 1954, 17 prisoners broke out of the prison.
 Unfortunately, when opening the sewer door and stepping on the street, they confronted a group of patrolmen and only 5 of them successfully escaped.

-II.5.
-The use of Hoa Lo Prison Hanoi or Hanoi Hilton in the Vietnam War (against the U.S.)
+Hoa Lo Prison Hanoi or Hanoi Hilton in Vietnam War (against the U.S)

 How many US pilots detained in Hanoi Hilton?